Richard Aldington: Early life and education

-In 1911 Aldington met society hostess Brigit Patmore, with whom he had a passing affair.
+In 1911, Aldington met society hostess Brigit Patmore, with whom he had a passing affair.
 At the time he was described as "tall and broad-shouldered, with a fine forehead, thick longish hair of the indefinite colour blond hair turns to in adolescence, very bright blue eyes, too small a nose, and a determined mouth."
-Through her he met American poets Ezra Pound and Hilda Doolittle, who had previously been engaged to each other.
+Through her he met American poets Ezra Pound and H.D., who had previously been engaged to each other.
 Doolittle and Aldington grew closer and in 1913 travelled together extensively through Italy and France, just before the war.
 On their return to London in the summer they moved into separate flats in Churchwalk, Kensington, in West London.
 Doolittle lived at No. 6, Aldington at No. 8, and Pound at No. 10.
 In the presence of Pound and the Doolittle family, over from America for the summer, the couple married.
 They moved to 5 Holland Place Chambers into a flat of their own, although Pound soon moved in across the hall.

 The poets were caught up in the literary ferment before the war, where new politics and ideas were passionately discussed and created in Soho tearooms and society salons.
 The couple bonded over their visions of new forms of poetry, feminism, and philosophy, emerging from the wake of staid Victorian mores.
 The couple were fed by a sense of peership and mutualism between them, rejecting hierarchies, beginning to view Pound as an intruder and interloper rather than a literary igniter.

-The couple met influential American poet Amy Lowell and she introduced them to writer D. H. Lawrence in 1914, who would become a close friend and mentor to both.
+The couple met American poet Amy Lowell and she introduced them to writer D. H. Lawrence in 1914, who would become a close friend and mentor to both.

-Early career
+Career

 Aldington's poetry was associated with the Imagist group, championing minimalist free verse with stark images, seeking to banish Victorian moralism.
 The group was key in the emerging Modernist movement.
-Ezra Pound coined the term imagistes for H. D. and Aldington (1912).
+Ezra Pound coined the term imagistes for H.D. and Aldington (1912).
 Aldington's poetry forms almost one third of the Imagists' inaugural anthology Des Imagistes (1914).
 The movement was heavily inspired by Japanese and classical European art.
 Aldington shared T. E. Hulme's conviction that experimentation with traditional Japanese verse forms could provide a way forward for avant-garde literature in English.